dougeby/IntuneDocs/intune/store-apps-company-portal-app.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Your users can install the Company Portal app from the Microsoft Store to manage devices and install apps.
-If, however, your business needs require that you assign the Company Portal app, you can manually assign the Windows 10 Company Portal app directly from Intune, even if you haven’t integrated Intune with the Microsoft Store for Business.
+To manage devices and install apps, your users can install the Company Portal app themselves from the Microsoft Store.
+If your business needs require that you assign the Company Portal app to them, however, you can manually assign the Windows 10 Company Portal app directly from Intune.
+You can do so even if you haven’t integrated Intune with the Microsoft Store for Business.

  > [!NOTE]
  > The option described in this article requires that you assign manual updates each time an app update is released.